Roles & Permissions

 Permission changes not taking effect

-Permission changes should be instant (cache invalidation is synchronous).
+Permission changes are evaluated per request and should be effective immediately.
 If they’re not:

 1. Sign out and sign back in (refresh your JWT tokens)

-3. Run docplatform doctor to verify permission system health
+2. Run docplatform doctor to check instance health

 “Seat limit reached” when inviting a member